How to troubleshoot frequent collar losses

 Getting the fit right is easy - simply adjust the length of the collar until you can slide one fingertip only, between your cat and their collar when it is on (with fur flattened).
 Don't forget to re-check the fit of your cat's collar frequently as it may change as they gain or lose weight, or due to seasonal changes in the thickness of their coat.

 Does your cat's collar have any accessories attached?
-Large dangly accessories - especially bells, but also ID tags and trackers - can make a cat more aware of their collar, and also give them something to grasp onto if they want to remove their collar.
+Large dangly accessories - especially bells, but also ID tags - can make a cat more aware of their collar, and also give them something to grasp onto if they want to remove their collar.

 What to do: